On This Page

 Key Decisions When Configuring Destination Persistent Queues

-This section explains the decision-making process you should consider when implementing persistent queue on a Destination.
+This section includes guidance you should consider when implementing persistent queue on a Destination.
 It explains the benefits and tradeoffs of different configuration settings for most use cases.

-When and How to Store Data to Disk During a Backpressure Event
+When to Store Data During a Backpressure Event

-Once the backpressure queue behavior engages, you need to determine how it should write data to disk.
+Once the backpressure queue behavior engages, you need to determine how it should write data to persistent storage.
 You have three available options (modes) for storing data during a backpressure event:

 ModeDescription

-ErrorQueues and stores data on a disk only when the Destination is in an error state.
+ErrorQueues and stores data to persistent storage when the Destination is unavailable or in an error state.

-Always OnCribl Stream immediately queues and stores all data on a disk for all events, even when there is no backpressure.
+Always OnCribl Stream immediately queues and stores all data oto persistent storage for all events, even when there is no backpressure.

 Consider using the Always On mode if your business has a low tolerance for data loss.
 However, do so with some caution.
 Enabling this mode could have impacts on the persistent queue optimization metrics, such as disk space, throughput, data latency, and CPU utilization.